-I won't dare make a pronouncement about my thoughts on all of this, but what we see here is a near-perfect scenario using genetics to find (and confirm) answers to genealogical questions.
-Indeed, the genetics wasn't needed to form these hypotheses, but the Y chromosome gives significant weight and validity to them.
+I won't dare make a pronouncement about my thoughts on all of this, but here is a near-perfect scenario using genetics to find (and confirm) answers to genealogical questions.
+Indeed, the genetics issn't needed to form these hypotheses, but the Y chromosome gives them significant weight and validity

-There was at least one other Cooley family in Goshen at the same time, that of Daniel Cooley (1688-1762).
-The STR results have recently been processed for a descendant and we're not surprised to see he's a CF02 haplotype.
-Further testing is being done but I should note that the sample does lack an STR marker we usually see associated with the non-Benjamins, including this Goshen group.
+At least one other Cooley family was in Goshen at the same time, that of Daniel Cooley (1688-1762).
+The STR results have recently been processed for a descendant.
+It's not surprising to see he's a CF02 haplotype.
+Further testing is being done but note that the sample lacks an STR marker we usually see associated with the non-Benjamins, including this Goshen group.
 We'll know in a couple of weeks or so.
 I'll post the results to my ongoing checklist in Article 41.Wrapping Up

 The number of A12020 subclades isn't, of course, infinite.
 Likely it's a very small number and the chances of ferreting out most of them is pretty good, especially if the R-12020 haplogroup is shared with non-Cooleys.
 A case in point is Samuell Coley, sometimes thought (but it's not true) to have been Benjamin's brother.
 To date, the Samuell tester (and there is only one at this point) is known to have none other than the Tring SNPs — negative for the Benjamin SNPS, negative for the Nehemiah SNPs, and now negative for the Goshen SNPs.
 Should that ever get sorted out we would then have at least four Cooley subgroups, all originated in and around Tring, England, all of whom could be positively identified with simple SNP tests ($39 apiece at FTDNA and $18 each at yseq.net).
 So it is no longer enough that one knows to be of the CF02 / R-A12020 Cooley haplogroup.
 But if you're as stuck as Jim has been all these years, help might well be on the way.